 1) Chronic Stress

 Chronic stress is a major cause of glucocorticoid resistance.
-In two human studies, scientists found that prolonged stress can cause glucocorticoid receptor activity to fall.
-This interferes with the appropriate regulation of inflammation and can result in more serious health risks if it is prolonged (R).
+In two studies on over 350 healthy volunteers, prolonged stress caused glucocorticoid receptor activity to fall.
+This interferes with the appropriate regulation of inflammation and can result in more serious health risks if it is prolonged .

-Long-term steroid medication use can lead to tissue-specific glucocorticoid resistance (R).
+Long-term steroid medication use can also lead to tissue-specific glucocorticoid resistance [6, 7].

 Symptoms of Glucocorticoid Resistance

-Glucocorticoid resistance also causes the body to be more vulnerable to HPA axis dysfunction and inflammatory diseases, including conditions like depression, fatigue, autoimmunity, and type 2 diabetes (R).
+Glucocorticoid resistance also causes the body to be more vulnerable to HPA axis dysfunction and inflammatory diseases, as well as to conditions like depression, fatigue, autoimmunity, and type 2 diabetes .

-Patients with familial glucocorticoid resistance or those who have glucocorticoid resistance due to genetic causes suffer from some of the following symptoms (R):
+People with familial glucocorticoid resistance or those who have glucocorticoid resistance due to genetic causes suffer from some of the following symptoms [4, 11]:

 - Chronic fatigue from glucocorticoid deficiency in the nervous system